 If any abnormal skin reaction or irritation occurs during or following the use of this product, refrain from further use and get medical advice/attention.

-temperature can increase by repeated continuous shooting for extended time or movie recording.
+Do not touch the screen storage compartment (A), because its temperature can increase by repeated continuous shooting for extended time or movie recording.
 This may cause burns.